-A lot has been questioned and written about the Canelo Alvarez saga in recent weeks.
-So WBN decided to outline exactly how the Mexican left DAZN but ended up back there.
+A lot has been questioned and written about the Canelo Alvarez saga recently.
+So WBN decided to outline precisely how the Mexican left DAZN but ended up back there.

 Signing to face Callum Smith on December 19th, Canelo announced his return recently after initially breaking free from his previous deal with Golden Boy Promotions.

-Eyebrows were certainly raised when the 30-year-old headed back to the place he just left.
+Eyebrows were certainly raised when the 30-year-old returned to the place he had just left.
 But the situation was a lot more complicated than that.